rahosbach/beautiful-jekyll/_posts/2019-09-20-TexasHoldem.md

 **Hole Cards**
 1. It would appear that A-high and K-high hole cards tend to have a higher win+draw percentage than suited connectors, suited, or connectors.
 2. With only two players, having a pair, suited connectors, suited, A-high, K-high, or Q-high hole cards gives a greater than 50% chance of winning or drawing the hand.
-But, once there are three players, only a pair has a greater than 50% chance of winning or drawing the hand.
+But, once there are three players, only a pair has a 50% chance of winning or drawing the hand.
 Finally, once you get to four players, a pair only has a 39% percent chance of winning or drawing.

 **Final Hands**
 1. Straight flushes will essentially always win or draw the hand.
 Even with 10 players in the hand, a straight flush wins or draws 87% of the time.
 (Note that straight flushes do not commonly arise in games of Texas Holdem.
+Straight flushes only occurred in 0.03% of the hands in this simulation.
 Therefore, given the nature of this Monte Carlo analysis, the win+draw percentages are based on relatively few instances of players achieving a straight flush.)
-2. With only two players, 2-pair has a 68% chance of winning or drawing, with 3-of-a-kind providing a 75% chance.
+2. With only two players, 2-pair has a 68% chance of winning or drawing, with 3-of-a-kind providing a 76% chance.
 However, with three players in the hand, 2-pair only has a 48% chance of winning or drawing.
-3. With only two players, a high card has about a 17% chance of winning or drawing the hand.
-However, with four or more players, the win+draw percentage for high cards is essentially 0%.
+3. With only two players, a high card has an 18% chance of winning or drawing the hand.
+However, with four or more players, the win+draw percentage for high cards drops to 1% and lower.
 4. A straight is the lowest hand that has at least a 50% chance of winning or drawing the hand, no matter how many players are playing.